eldruin/mcp4x-rs/README.md

 ## Support

-For questions, issues, feature requests, and other changes, please file an [issue in the github project](https://github.com/eldruin/mcp4x-rs/issues).
+For questions, issues, feature requests like compatibility with similar devices and other changes, please file an [issue in the github project](https://github.com/eldruin/mcp4x-rs/issues).

 ## License